Discrete and continuous spectrum of lightest hypernuclei: Introduction

 This study was also motivated by our desire to study several hypernuclei within a three-cluster model.
 Within this model, we are planning to study light nuclei consisting of lambda hyperon and ordinary nuclei with distinguished (distinct) two-cluster structure such as $^{6}$Li which has $^{4}$He+d structure or $^{7}$Li with dominant $^{4}$He+$^{3}$H structure and so on.
 The key element of this investigation is two-cluster subsystems formed by the interaction of the lambda hyperon with the lightest nuclei belonging to the nuclear s-shell.
-By analyzing the interaction of the lambda hyperon with s-shell nuclei, we obtained some interesting results that we believe will be interesting to publish.
+By analyzing the interaction of the lambda hyperon with the s-shell nuclei, we obtained some interesting results, which we believe will be interesting to publish.

-Let us analyze the experimental information about the bound states of the lightest nuclei $^{2}$H, $^{3}$H, $^{4}$H and $^{5}$He and corresponding hypernuclei $_{\Lambda}^{2}$H, $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H and $_{\Lambda}^{5} $He.
-Experimental data for ordinary nuclei are taken from Refs. \cite{2010NuPhA.848....1P}, \cite{1992NuPhA.541....1T}, \cite{2002NuPhA.708....3T}, and experimental data for hypernuclei are collected on website \cite{ChartHyperN2021}.
+Let us analyze the experimental information about the bound states of the lightest nuclei $^{2}$H, $^{3}$H, $^{4}$H, $^{4}$He and $^{5}$He and corresponding hypernuclei $_{\Lambda}^{2}$H, $_{\Lambda}^{3}$H, $_{\Lambda}^{4}$H, $_{\Lambda}^{4}$He and $_{\Lambda}^{5} $He.
+This information is collected in Table \ref{Tab:BoundStsExp}.
+Experimental data for ordinary nuclei are taken from Refs. \cite{2010NuPhA.848....1P, 1992NuPhA.541....1T, 2002NuPhA.708....3T}, and experimental data for hypernuclei are collected on the website \cite{ChartHyperN2021}.
 Energies of bound states, if they exist, or resonance states with the dominant decay channels, are displayed in Table \ref{Tab:BoundStsExp}.
-One can see that two nuclei ($^{2}$H and $^{3}$H) have a bound state as the ground state, and two other nuclei are represented by resonance states.
-On the other side, three hypernuclei are bound and only $_{\Lambda}^{2}$H manifests itself as an unbound (resonance) state.
+One can see that three nuclei ($^{2}$H, $^{3}$H and $^{4}$He) have a bound state as the ground state, and two other nuclei are represented by resonance states.
+On the other side, four hypernuclei are bound and only $_{\Lambda}^{2}$H, according to \cite{ChartHyperN2021}, manifests itself as an unbound (resonance) state.